Professor Paul Millar

 Kaspar Middendorf

-Kaspar is the Lab’s Manager and has skills in website development and various programming languages, and qualifications in secondary teaching.
-They completed their MLING thesis in 2017, using statistical modelling to compare syntactic structures in the QuakeBox spoken language corpus with the written language of the Christchurch Press.
+Kaspar is the Lab’s Manager.
+They were part of the team that developed the CEISMIC Canterbury Earthquakes Digital Archive, and have contributed to a number of other major research projects, including QuakeBox Take 2, Understanding Place, and the Canterbury Roll digitisation project.
+Kaspar has qualifications in mathematics, linguistics and secondary teaching, and completed their MLING thesis in 2017, using statistical modeling to compare priming of syntactic structures in the QuakeBox spoken language corpus and the written language of the Christchurch Press.

 Dr Geoffrey Ford